ellisakins/EMC1701-2/README.md

 ### getTemp([unit])

 This method returns a single temperature measurement.
-Calling this method without any parameters will return a Celcius measurement; calling with "f" or "F" for paremeter will return the result in Fahrenheit.
+Calling this method without any parameters will return a celsius measurement; calling with "f" or "F" for paremeter will return the result in Fahrenheit.

 ```squirrel
 // Get temp in Fahrenheit